MachineLearningBCAM/How-To/Manual-DIPC/Manual-DIPC.md

 # Introduction

+***IMPORTANT NOTE: DUE TO TEMPORARY REMOVAL OF AC-01 AND AC-02 ACCESS NODES AND UNMOUNTING OF /DIPC ON ATLAS-EDR COMPUTING NODES, SOME ASPECTS SUCH AS LOGIN, CONNECTING TO FILEZILLA AND LOADING CONDA ENVIRONMENTS HAVE SLIGHTLY CHANGE.
+PLEASE READ THE BOLD COMMENTS IN THIS HOW-TO FOR FURTHER INFORMATION.***

 This is a basic guide on how to use the HPC systems hosted by the DIPC Supercomputing Center.
 There are two different hosted HPC systems that we can use: Atlas EDR and Altas FDR

 - **Atlas EDR**:	Based on SLURM.
 HPC system running a total of 45 nodes and features a total of 2224 cores and 15 TB of distributed memory.
 Some of the nodes are powered with either one or two NVIDIA Tesla P40 GPGPUS.
 The network technlogy interconnection the nodes is a fat-tree topology EDR Infiniband at 100 Gbps with a 5:1 blocking factor.